EricDelerue/elastest/README.md

 The following enpoints are available:

 Publishers
-• All publishers
+• All publishers:
 - /publishers/list
 • A specific publisher by ID:
 - /publishers/{id}

 Authors
-• All authors
+• All authors:
 - /authors/list
 • A specific author by ID:
 - /authors/{id}